akarneliuk/CEX/README.md

 ## Table of Content
 - 01: Installation of Python 3.8.1
-- 02: First Python code## Table of Content
+- 02: First Python code